How Much Is My Personal Injury Case Worth?

 Georgia law allows injury victims to receive compensation for pain and suffering.
 The idea is that financial compensation can ease suffering.
 At first, this could seem like the law uses money to make people happy.
 But, that’s not the case.
 The law uses money to make injured persons whole.
 For example, if a person is paralyzed in a car accident, a high pain and suffering award might allow that person to buy an accessible van.
 A monetary award might allow the person to place a wheelchair ramp at their home.
 Money could allow a person to hire a care provider.
 Although money cannot reverse the physical injury, it can help the victim put things in place to ease the loss.

-Obviously, there is no amount amount of money that can make up for serious physical harm.
+Obviously, there is no amount of money that can make up for serious physical harm.
 Therefore, there is no specific amount that you’re entitled to for pain and suffering.
 Instead, the law allows a jury to determine the value of your pain and suffering.
-The jury determines an amount based upon its “enlightened conscious.”
+The jury determines an amount based on its “enlightened conscious.”
 Now, that basically means the jury will collectively determine what your pain and suffering is worth.

 Now, not every case goes to trial.
 When a case doesn’t go to trial maybe, your lawyer must negotiate the value of your pain and suffering.
 The lawyer does this utilizing experience and knowledge about what similarly injured persons received and what he or she is able to convince the defendant to pay.